-Record Method: Sets a track recording method.
-Auto records the tracks at a variable rate to create an optimum representation of your tracks.

-Recording Interval: Sets a track log recording rate.
-Recording points more frequently creates a more-detailed track, but fills the track log faster.
+- Record Method: Sets a track recording method.
+Auto records the tracks at a variable rate to create an optimum representation of your tracks. - Recording Interval: Sets a track log recording rate.
+Recording points more frequently creates a more-detailed track, but fills the track log faster. - Auto Archive: Sets an automatic archive method to organize your tracks.
+Tracks are saved and cleared automatically.